margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 The flickering lights in the homes and office buildings united.
 The flickering lights in the night sky that reach other galaxies.
 You can see them from up above in the plane looking down through the seat window.
+You can see them while walking around through the city.
 A society run by electric lines, power grids, and lightbulbs.

 <br>